Last Updated: 3rd April 2020

 Model Answer 1:

-The scientific innovations have radically changed the human experience than ever before and today, the world we live in is awash with material goods.
+Scientific innovations have radically changed the human experience more than ever before, and today, the world we live in is awash with material goods.
 People believe consumer products improve the quality of life and consumers, very often, make irrational decisions in purchasing commodities in order to attain happiness and satisfaction.
 Consequently, people are burdened with debt.
-In the case, financial literacy could be a silver bullet for this problem.
+In this case, financial literacy could be a silver bullet for this problem.

-To prevent people from purchasing unnecessary commodities and getting into debts, we need to teach the importance of money management to our children from an early stage- both in schools and home.
+To prevent people from purchasing unnecessary commodities and getting into debt, we need to teach the importance of money management to our children from an early stage- both in schools and at home.
 Parents should not oblige to buy everything their children want and let their children know the real picture of poverty around the world.
-Moreover, access to credit cards and consumer loans should be made more stringent to save middle-class from financial damage.
+Moreover, access to credit cards and consumer loans should be made more stringent to save the middle class from financial damage.